Exponential functionals of spectrally one-sided l{\'e}vy processes conditioned to stay positive: Smoothness of the density, proof of Theorem

-The fact that the density of $I(V^{\uparrow})$ belongs to the Schwartz space is then a consequence of the type $I_6$ and of the following Lemma \ref{schwartzselfdec}.
+The fact that the density of $I(V^{\uparrow})$ belongs to the Schwartz space is then a consequence of the existence of moments of any positive order (by Theorem \ref{finiteandexpomoments}), the type $I_6$, and of the following Lemma \ref{schwartzselfdec}.
 The derivatives of all orders of this density converge to $0$ when $x$ goes to $0$ since this density is of class $\mathcal{C}^{\infty}$ and null on $]-\infty, 0[$.

 The $\log$-concavity of $x \mapsto \mathbb{P} (I(V^{\uparrow}) \leq x)$ on $]0, +\infty[$ is a consequence of the type $I_6$ and of Lemma 5.2 in \cite{satoyamazato}.

 It only remains to state and justify Lemma \ref{schwartzselfdec}.
 Our argument to justify it extends a little the proof of Theorem 28.4 of \cite{Sato}.